lars-vc/ml-notes/notes.md

 If it's a chain just replace the directional links with regular links.\
 Else, when there are multiple parents, we need to introduce additional links, we need to marry the parents: fully interconnect them, this process is called **moralization**, It results in the **moral graph**.
 ![moral image](moral.png)
+Find max cliques for each nodes and initialize all clique potentials to 1.\
+Take each conditional distribution factor of original directed graph and multiply it into one clique potential.

 #### Inference in graphical models
 > **What is inference in graphical models**